Rdatatable/data.table/README.md

   31. `DT[, .(col), with=FALSE]` now returns a meaningful error message, [#1440](https://github.com/Rdatatable/data.table/issues/1440).
 Thanks to @VasilyA for [posting on SO](http://stackoverflow.com/q/33851742/559784).

+  32. Fixed a segault in `forder` when elements of input list are not of same length, [#1531](https://github.com/Rdatatable/data.table/issues/1531).
+Thanks to @MichaelChirico.

 #### NOTES

   1. Updated error message on invalid joins to reflect the new `on=` syntax, [#1368](https://github.com/Rdatatable/data.table/issues/1368).
 Thanks @MichaelChirico.